Balanta

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community development and cultural preservation efforts.
+- Youth are taking on leadership roles in community development, cultural preservation, and advocating for education and environmental initiatives.

 - Innovation And Startups